rando-idiot/CelesteBOT/README.md

 > :warning: There will NEVER be features exclusive to donators
 # Credits
-The textures used to create dialog boxes are from the game [Celeste](https://www.celestegame.com/) and are owned by [Maddy Makes Games, Inc](https://www.maddymakesgames.com/)
+The textures used to create dialog boxes and postcards are from the game [Celeste](https://www.celestegame.com/) and are owned by [Maddy Makes Games, Inc](https://www.maddymakesgames.com/)